 Housing costs in New Fairfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

-New Fairfield is a decidedly white-collar town, with fully 85.72% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns, New Fairfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Fairfield are a mix of both white- and blue-collar jobs.
 Overall, New Fairfield is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Fairfield who work in sales jobs (16.60%), office and administrative support (14.22%), and management occupations (12.83%).
+There are especially a lot of people living in New Fairfield who work in sales jobs (14.33%), management occupations (13.62%), and office and administrative support (13.16%).

 Also of interest is that New Fairfield has more people living here who work in computers and math than 95% of the places in the US.